s10wen/kapow-skeleton/README.md

 ## Usage

-Once you've completed the installation steps you're ready to login to WordPress (admin / password) and can start developing the site locally!
+Once you've completed the installation steps you're ready to login to WordPress (*admin* / *password*) and can start developing the site locally!

-If you wish to use a particular front-end framework or otherwise configure your Sass set-up you should take a look at the following files:
+If you wish to use one of the available front-end frameworks (Foundation / Bootstrap / Bourbon + Neat) or otherwise configure your Sass set-up you should take a look at the following files:

 - `assets/sass/config/_settings.scss` to pick a Sass framework
 - `assets/sass/config/_vars-default.scss` to alter the default variables to suit your needs